October 9, 2019 by John Fernandez

 Hurricane Preparedness: Here’s What You Need to be Ready

-Hurricane season 2019 is here, officially running from June 1 through Nov.
-30, and that means making sure you have your prescribed medications, first-aid kits, canned foods, batteries, flashlights and containers full of drinking water at the ready.
+As we monitor Dorian’s path, it’s important to go down the checklist for Hurricane Season, which runs through Nov.
+30. That means making sure you have your prescribed medications, first-aid kits, canned foods, batteries, flashlights and containers full of drinking water at the ready.

-It’s also a good time to remind all South Florida residents of the importance of safety when preparing a home before the storm, especially when putting up shutters or moving large items around the home.
+All Florida residents should be very cautious when preparing a home before the storm, especially when putting up shutters or moving large items around the home.
 After the storm is when most of the area’s emergency rooms become busy with injuries that can be avoided.
 Here’s a list of the most common injuries requiring ER visits last year in the days following Hurricane Irma’s impact on South Florida in September 2017.

 Everyone should continue to treat diagnosed conditions, such as high blood pressure and diabetes, because the addition of stress from preparing for a storm alone can have an impact on one’s health.
 “Stress can manifest itself into physical ailments, everything from heart palpitations to gastrointestinal issues and general malaise,” says Sergio Segarra, M.D., chief medical officer at Baptist Hospital of Miami.